Biden administration plans to end COVID-19 emergency declarations May 11

 A public health emergency provided funding and resources from the Department of Health and Human Services to state and public health systems and hospitals, while the national emergency allowed FEMA and the Pentagon to help with the deployment of medical supplies and vaccines and measures taken by several agencies to shore up the nation's economy.

-The Centers for Disease Control said there were 3,756 new deaths attributed to COVID-19 last week, and 3,726 hospitalizations in the same period.
+The Centers for Disease Control and Prevention (CDC) said there were 3,756 new deaths attributed to COVID-19 last week, and 3,726 hospitalizations in the same period.

 More than 1.1 million Americans have died from the disease, according to the CDC.